Our Team

 Amie Troath

-Amie is a 2nd-year PhD student in the group.
+Amie is a final-year PhD student in the group.

 Amie completed their MSci in Chemistry at the University of Birmingham with First Class honours.
-For their final year project with Dr Dwaipayan Charkrabarti, Amie worked on the simulation of active and passive asymmetric colloidal dumbbell systems to work towards the hierarchical self-organisation of these systems.
+Amie worked with Dr Dwaipayan Charkrabarti on the simulation of asymmetric colloidal dumbbell systems and the hierarchical self-organisation of these systems.
 Amie’s research explores the topological properties of quantum magnets, as part of the EPSRC Centre for Doctoral Training in Topological Design.

 Lizzie Evans

-Lizzie is an MSci student in the group.
+Lizzie is a 2nd-year PhD student in the group.

-Jess is an MSci student in the group.
+Jacob is a 1st-year PhD student in the group.

 Former Group Members